Family Stories Yesterday

 Catholic Maryland

-Maryland has a rich Catholic history, having been chartered for English Catholics on the principle of religious freedom.
+Maryland has a rich Catholic history, having been chartered by English Catholics on the principle of religious freedom.
 The first adventurers arrived in 1634 on the merchant ships Ark and Dove, and promptly celebrated Mass.
 A 40-foot tall cross on St. Clement’s Island on the lower Potomac River commemorates the site and event.
-Within 20 years English Puritans had seized political control of the colony, imposing restrictions on Catholic Masses and sacraments, individual civic participation, and outright persecution for much of the next century.
+Within 20 years English Puritans had seized political control of the colony, imposing restrictions on Catholic Masses and sacraments, Catholic civic participation, and ever-increasing persecution for much of the next century.
 When religious tolerance finally returned in the 1760s, Maryland still boasted nearly 16,000 Catholics, the largest group anywhere in the thirteen colonies.1 At the close of the Revolutionary War, Maryland-native Rev. John Carroll was named superior of American missions by the Vatican.
 He would eventually be elevated to bishop of the newly-formed Diocese of Baltimore, whose region included all the English-speaking colonies and territories.

-Thompsons in St. Mary’s County
+St. Mary’s County

 A Vast, Unclaimed Wilderness